yegor256/blog/_posts/2014/apr/2014-04-15-definition-of-done.md

 {% youtube qRZYJGYdrwk %}

 Every task has its own time budget.
-Regardless of the number of people who worked on a task previously, only the last one&mdash;the one who managed to provide a working deliverable&mdash;receives payment.
+Regardless of the number of people who worked on a task previously, only the last one---the one who managed to provide a working deliverable---receives payment.

 To better understand this principle, you should read:
 [No Obligations Principle]({% pst 2014/apr/2014-04-13-no-obligations-principle %}).